Updated November 25, 2025, Jan 19, 2026; Feb.. 3/26

 Good to know:

-- While my mind can go blank more than a few times in a day, most of the time my mind produces a constant stream of thoughts and feelings.
+1. While my mind can go blank more than a few times in a day, most of the time my mind produces a constant stream of thoughts and feelings.
 This stream causes many distractions, all day every day.
 In order to survive, (that means not die), I need to be good at ignoring them.
+The most important distraction is what happens at the end of thought or feeling: loss of momentum.
+Momentum is that automatic progression of thought towards a goal, whether the goal is good or bad.
+Momentum feels good.
+It’s painful to lose.

-- Since failure causes loss of what I was trying to achieve, the loss caused by failure causes grief.
-The most important failure in daily life is the failure to ignore the distractions that appear at the end of my thought that forms my true response, my decision.
-I call the grief triggered by my failing to ignore distractions,”the pain of failing to ignore”.
+3. Failure causes loss of my goal, in other words, loss of what I was trying to achieve, The loss caused by failure causes grief.
+The most important failure in daily life is the failure to ignore the most important distraction – loss of momentum.
+The most important loss of momentum is at the end of my thought that forms my true response, my decision.
+Failing to ignore this loss of momentum causes a grief that affects every part of my existence.
+I call the grief triggered by my failing to ignore the distraction that is the loss of momentum, “the pain of failing to ignore”.

-- If my pain of failing to ignore is strong, I am naturally afraid of it.
-The appearance in my mind of a decision triggers the need to ignore distractions.
-Failing to ignore them triggers my high pain of failing to ignore, which triggers my fear of that pain.
-As a result, I’m afraid of making any decision.
-When my fear of making a decision appears, I’m compelled to solve the fear.
-So, I search for the cause of my fear.
-I find that the cause is problems – faults – with the decision and solve those faults.
-Solving gets me the positive feeling of relief.
-Relief replaces my fear and so distracts me from the pain of failing to ignore.
-The result: I’m always editing (looking for and solving flaws), in other words, problem-solving, the thought that forms my decision.
-I edit in order to get relief from my normal fear of this abnormally high pain.
+5. If my pain of failing to ignore is strong, I am naturally afraid of it.
+The appearance in my mind of a decision triggers the need to ignore distractions, most importantly loss of the momentum of thought I was in while I was forming my decision, my true response.
+Failing to ignore this loss of momentum triggers my high pain of failing to ignore, which triggers my fear of that pain.
+As a result, I’m afraid of making the decisions I create all day.
+When my fear of making a decision appears, I’m compelled to solve that fear.
+So, I search for its cause.
+The only cause I can find is a problems – a fault – with the decision.
+I solve that fault.
+Often I find multiple faults and solve them.
+Solving it or them gets me the positive feeling of relief.
+Relief replaces my fear of my decision and fools me into thinking that I’ve gotten rid of the pain of failing to ignore.
+The result: I’m always editing -looking for and solving flaws, problem-solving the thought that forms my decision/my true response.
+To sum up: I edit my decisions in order to get relief from my normal fear of this abnormally high pain.

-- One of these edits/problem-solving responses (psr’s) to a decision is the fantasy that the feeling of relief will make me feel like acting, feel motivated to act, on my decision.
-(Here lieth the source of the world’s fruitless search for motivation.)
+6. One of these edits/problem-solving responses (psr’s) to a decision is the fantasy that the feeling of relief will make me feel like acting, feel motivated to act, on my decision.
+(Here lies the source of the world’s fruitless search for motivation.)
 But it doesn’t work.
 As soon as I solve one problem, a new one appears.
 In fact, solving signals my brain that I want to do more solving, so I can get more relief.
 So, it brings me more problems.
-Quickly, the problem solving gains momentum, and becomes out of my control until it becomes frightening and snaps me out of it.
-I call this constant line of psr’s “fear driven seeking of relief” or “second guessing” or “obsessing” or “bad momentum” about my decision.
+Quickly, the problem solving gains momentum, and grows out of my control until it becomes frightening and snaps me out of it.
+I call this constant line of psr’s “fear driven seeking of relief” or “second guessing to panic” or “obsessing” or “bad momentum” about my decision.
+It’s the outcome of trying to feel-like acting on my decision.

-- If my pain of failing to ignore is weak, I’m not afraid of it.
-Therefore, my brain doesn’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
-I’m free to focus on externalizing it by matching my actions to the image of me acting -my action image, that’s in my mind.
+7. If my pain of failing to ignore is weak, I’m not afraid of it.
+Therefore, when I’m forming a true response/decision, my brain doesn’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
+I’m free to focus on externalizing it by matching my actions to the image of me acting -my action image.

-- All emotions, including the grief caused by loss of anything, big or small, will keep coming back if opposed.
-To solve grief, including by avoiding it, is to oppose it.
+8. All emotions, including the grief caused by loss of anything, big or small, will keep coming back if I oppose them.
+To solve grief, including by avoiding grief, is to oppose it.
 As a result, solving grief causes it to come back.

-- All my problems are caused by me trying to solve/oppose the pain of failing to ignore.
+9. All my problems are caused by me trying to solve/oppose the grief I call the pain of failing to ignore.
 Culture says I should fix this pain.
-My brain says I should feel it, that is, suffer it, and see how it won’t harm me if I do.
-This will make me ignore it by my moving my focus onward to seeing and externalizing my true response/my decision by matching my actions to the action image of my decision.
+My brain says I should feel it, that is, let it run, and see how it won’t harm me if I do.
+This will make me ignore it by moving my focus onward to seeing and externalizing my true response/my decision.
+I externalize by matching my actions to the action image of my decision.

 (NB (nota bene, Latin for note well): words below, that are in brackets or separated by forward slashes, mean I can choose from several wordings, or the words are instructions, or blanks to fill in that fit my own experience.)